dubschro/odroid-n2/README.md

     hardkernel kernel's additional a73 mhz/mv for the 2004 speed from the stock device tree.
 * [extlinux.conf](resources/extlinux.conf) A /boot/extlinux/extlinux.conf for mainline u-boot file as a starting point
 * [touch-reboot-flag.service](resources/touch-reboot-flag.service) A systemd service to hook reboot and touch a /boot/reboot file
+* [dubschro-odroid-n2-arch-mainline-linux.img.xz](https://drive.google.com/file/d/1P4bjMLrZF_AkMLkAayxuUlIimey-LHkz/view?usp=drive_link) A pre-built sdcard image from the recipe
+  * USE AT YOUR OWN RISK, NO WARRANTY.
+  * Not overclocked
+  * No desktop env, clean base with no optional items done
+  * Grows root partition and filesystem on first launch to fill the sdcard
+  * Made following the recipe for the base N2 variant, tested on N2+
+    * Add video= kernel param if video issues are encountered
+    * Change to N2+ dtbs for N2 speeds

 # What works?